 The City of Roseville has a policy to maintain LOS “C” or better at a minimum of 70% of all signalized intersection and roadway segments within the p.m. peak hour.
 The p.m. peak hour is defined by the highest hour for overall traffic volumes during the day.

-Click here for existing LOS at signalized intersections
+Click here for existing and future 2025 LOS at signalized intersections

 The following table provides a description of level of service categories for signalized intersections: